Virginia Security Deposit Laws

 7. Change of Property Ownership

-As such, it’s the incoming landlord’s responsibility to procure the deposit from the outgoing landlord.
+As such, it’s the new property owner’s responsibility to procure the security deposits from the outgoing Virginia landlord.

 Conclusion

-We hope this article has helped you understand the security deposit laws in Virginia.
+We hope this article has helped you understand Virginia's security deposit law.
 However, if you have any questions, get in touch with Redsail Property Management!
-Our full-suite of property management services can help increase your ROI and reduce your stress.
+Our full-suite of management services can help increase your ROI and reduce your stress.

-We’ve helped countless property owners in Hampton Roads overcome their property management challenges.
-Get in touch with our team of skilled property managers to get started right away!
+We’ve helped countless property owners in Hampton Roads overcome their rental challenges.
+Contact our team of skilled property managers to get started right away!

 Disclaimer: This blog isn’t intended to be a substitute for professional legal advice.
 Laws change and this information may become obsolete at the time you read it.
 For further help, please get in touch with a qualified attorney or an experienced property management company.